rjust/defects4j/framework/bug-mining/README.md

 ## Limitations of the bug-mining framework

-- At the moment the bug-mining framework does not mine existing projects in the `Defects4J` database.
 - Although some scripts in the bug-mining framework are agnostic to the version control system used by a project and even support different version control systems, there are some other scripts that are Git dependent.